princomp/princomp.github.io/source/projects/species/solution.md

 > In short, static methods cannot be inherited or overridden in C#, and that is why they cannot be abstract.
 > This is discussed in some details in [this stack exchange post](https://stackoverflow.com/questions/3284/why-cant-i-have-abstract-static-methods-in-c).
 > A change was recently introduced in .NET 6, that [makes static abstract members in interface possible](https://learn.microsoft.com/en-us/dotnet/core/compatibility/core-libraries/6.0/static-abstract-interface-methods), but it is limited to interfaces, and abstract static methods cannot be added to abstract classes.

+## Possible misconceptions

+Some additional possible misconceptions are discussed [in this project](./code/projects/Properties_errors.zip).